anuj7781/paper-summaries/2025-06-06-transformer-architecture.md

 And the best part?
 All of this can be done in parallel for every word — no recurrence, no sequential loops.
 That's the foundation of the transformer's speed and power.

+## From One to Many: Multi-Head Self-Attention

+So far, we’ve discussed how self-attention models relationships between every pair of tokens.

+But real language is complex — consider this example:

+“Naveen gave Satish a beautiful bike on his birthday.”

+Here, multiple relationships must be learned:
+ - What is being given? → bike
+ - Who gave the bike? → Naveen
+ - Who received it? → Satish
+ - When was it given? → birthday

+This means: one attention matrix isn’t enough.

+➤ Multi-Head Attention to the Rescue

+Instead of learning just one self-attention pattern, the transformer learns multiple self-attention matrices, each capturing a different kind of relationship.

+- Think of it like CNNs: we don't hand-code filters to detect edges.
+- We start with N random filters, and the model learns the patterns that matter.
+- Similarly, in transformers, each "head" in multi-head attention starts with random weights and learns a unique relational focus.

+Finally:
+- Outputs from each attention head are concatenated and combined linearly to get the full picture.

+“It’s like having multiple sets of eyes — each head looks at the sentence differently and notices a unique kind of relationship.”

+## The Full Picture: Encoder-Decoder Architecture
+The original transformer model in the paper is split into two main parts:

+🧱 Encoder

+- Converts input tokens into vector representations.
+- Focuses on understanding the entire input sequence and learning its relationships.

+🧱 Decoder

+- Uses these vectors to generate output tokens, one at a time.
+- Predicts the next word by attending to both:
+  - Previously generated outputs.
+  - Encoder outputs.

+This is the classic encoder-decoder pattern also used in machine translation (e.g., English → French).

+9. Putting It All Together: The Stack
+In the paper, each encoder and decoder consists of N = 6 layers (referred to as Nx in the diagram).

+Each encoder block contains:

+- Multi-head self-attention
+- Feed-forward network
+- Skip connections (residuals) — to preserve original input signals.
+- Layer normalization

+“Skip connections ensure that even after multiple complex transformations, the model doesn’t forget the original input.”

+And one key insight:
+- GPT only uses the decoder stack (autoregressive).
+- BERT only uses the encoder stack (bidirectional).

+✅ Summary: Why This Changed Everything

+- Parallelism: Attention replaces recurrence — faster and more scalable.
+- Context: Global relationships are modeled directly.
+- Modularity: Stacking layers and attention heads makes it flexible.
+- Generalization: The same building blocks power BERT, GPT, Gemini, Claude, etc.